wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

         * Configures Liberty for the target application using Liberty configuration snippets
         * Applies security to harden the Liberty configuration
         * Configure logging using configDropins
-        * Review the configuration using LIberty REST APIs
+        * Review the configuration using Liberty REST APIs
         * Monitor Liberty using the Admin Center
     * Tools:
         * Liberty server command to create a Liberty instance and start, stop or dump it